RedHatInsights/quickstarts/docs/quickstarts/README.md

 **IMPORTANT**:
 The quickstarts content in this repository is not validated by the content team.
 We are working on defining a formal process.
 Please be aware that you might be required to update or change the content.

-You can read more about the Patternfly quickstarts UI module in the official [Patternfly documentation](https://github.com/patternfly/patternfly-quickstarts/tree/main/packages/module#quick-starts-format).
+You can read more about the PatternFly quickstarts UI extension in the official [PatternFly documentation](https://github.com/patternfly/patternfly-quickstarts/tree/main/packages/module#quick-starts-format).

 ## Preview tool

 You can use this simple [preview tool](https://quickstarts-content-preview.surge.sh/) to view your content.
+To preview your content, copy and paste the contents of your YAML file in the window and click **Add quickstart to list**.
 Be aware the tool is not official and was hastily put together.
 If it crashes, please refresh the page.

 ## Summary of steps
-This is an overview of the steps you will need to complete to publish a quick start in the Hybrid Cloud Console.
+This is an overview of the steps you will need to complete to publish an interactive quick start or Learning resource tile in the Hybrid Cloud Console.

 1. Write your draft quick start content, and get review and approval from product stakeholders.

-2. When the content is ready, create your YAML quick start files in a new directory in the `docs` directory of [**Red Hat Insights quickstarts**](https://github.com/RedHatInsights/quickstarts/tree/main/docs/quickstarts), following the detailed instructions in this `README.md` file.
+2. When the content is ready, create your YAML quick start files in a new directory in [this repository `docs` directory of [**Red Hat Insights quickstarts**](https://github.com/RedHatInsights/quickstarts/tree/main/docs/quickstarts), following the detailed instructions in this `README.md` file.

-3. Get your quick start added to the [Hybrid Cloud Console](https://console.redhat.com):
+3. Get your quick start or Learning resource tile added to the [Hybrid Cloud Console](https://console.redhat.com):

     a.
 Create a request in [the RHCLOUD Jira project](https://issues.redhat.com/projects/RHCLOUD/issues/) for engineering to merge the content.
-Add the `platform-experience` label to your Jira.
+Add the `platform-experience-ui` label to your Jira.

     b.
 Create a pull request (PR) to the `main` branch in the [**Red HatInsights/quickstarts**](https://github.com/RedHatInsights/quickstarts/) repository.

 4. The engineering team then merges the pull request to the Hybrid Cloud Console.
 The content will appear first on the [stage](https://console.stage.redhat.com/) of the Hybrid Cloud Console, and later in [production](https://console.redhat.com/).

-When these steps are complete, you will be able to view your quick start in the [Hybrid Cloud Console](https://console.redhat.com/).
+When these steps are complete, you will be able to view your quick start or Learning resource tile in the [Hybrid Cloud Console](https://console.redhat.com/).

 ## Detailed steps

 ### Initial setup
 You will need to complete these steps the first time you are contributing to the `quickstarts` repository.
 If you have already forked and cloned the `quickstarts` repository, continue to the next section, _Create a working branch and make your docs updates_.

-**Preqrequisites**
+**Prerequisites**
 - You have a GitHub account (https://github.com)
 - You have configured your SSH keys on your system following the instructions here: https://help.github.com/articles/connecting-to-github-with-ssh/